dluecking/veelab_lecture_2025w301520/Block_1.md

 Read that and continue here.

 **SSH Login**

-To login to LiSC, open `tabby` and run the following command:
+To login to LiSC, open `tabby` and run the following command, where `<user>` is your personal user login:
 ```bash
 ssh <user>@login01.lisc.univie.ac.at
 ```